TonyMane/caddis/insect_compare.md

 mkdir second_run
 mv *gz second_run
 ```
-Also include all the Fly samples from round one Cherry Creek.
+Also include all the Fly samples from sampling trip one at Cherry Creek.
 ```
 cp /Users/anthonyd.bertagnolli/Desktop/caddis/FLY_ONLY/*gz ./second_run
 ```